af/backprop/README.md

 The setProperties method
 ------------------------

-As of version 0.2.0, backprop also adds a `setProperties()` method to model instances.
+Backprop also adds a `setProperties()` method to model instances.
 This method accepts two positional arguments: the first is a hash of properties to set, and the second is an options object that is passed to Backbone's `set()` method behind the scenes.
 The second argument can be used to pass `{ validate: true }` or `{ silent: true }` for your